jewlexx/vscode-devaffirmations/README.md

 ### Release Notes

-Fixed a major bug that prevented the extension from working
+Fixed a few issues and improved performance
+Check the [changelog](https://github.com/jamesinaxx/vscode-devaffirmations/blob/public/CHANGELOG.md) for more info

 ---